Our Track Record

 INCREASING THE INTEGRITY OF PUBLIC PROCUREMENT IN MOLDOVA

-In September 2020, PTF, in partnership with the Institute for Development and Social Initiatives (IDIS Viitorul) in Moldova embarked on a project to enhance the capacity of civil society organizations (CSOs) and journalists to engage in informed and responsible monitoring of public procurement.
+In September 2020, PTF US, in partnership with the Institute for Development and Social Initiatives (IDIS Viitorul) in Moldova embarked on a project to enhance the capacity of civil society organizations (CSOs) and journalists to engage in informed and responsible monitoring of public procurement.
 This project aims to support procurement reforms in Moldova that will increase the transparency and fairness of public procurement by empowering citizens—specifically civil society representatives and investigative journalists—to hold relevant institutions accountable.
 This project was extended in September 2022 through to June 2025.

 BRIDGE-GAP: REDUCTION OF THE GENDER-SPECIFIC AND REGIONAL EDUCATION GAPS IN NORTHERN GHANA